 The Invisalign aligners or trays are made of a BPA-free thermoplastic material that is transparent, making it almost invisible.
-These clear aligners look like teeth-whitening trays and are custom-made according to a 3D computerized model of the wearer’s teeth (as mentioned earlier).
+These clear aligners look like teeth-whitening trays and are custom-made according to a 3D computerised model of the wearer’s teeth (as mentioned earlier).

 Metal braces are made of stainless steel or titanium and are comprised of 3 parts:

-- Brackets are fastened to the teeth with the use of cement that is hardened with high-intensity light in order to hold the braces in place.
+- Brackets are fastened to the teeth with the use of cement that is hardened with high-intensity light in order to hold the dental braces in place.

 - An arch wire connects the brackets and applies pressure on the teeth through the brackets to subtly move them into the proper position.

 - Ligature elastic are elastic bands that are available in a variety of colours that attach the arch wires to the brackets.
-These elastic bands are changed at every appointment by the Orthodontist as it will slacken and lose its hold over time.
+These elastic bands are changed at every appointment by the orthodontist as it will slacken and lose its hold over time.

 - How long will it take for metal braces to be fitted?

 It typically takes around 10 - 20 minutes for a full set of braces to be fitted.
-Subsequently, you will have to visit the Orthodontist to have the elastic band changed.
+Subsequently, you will have to visit the orthodontist to have the elastic band changed.

 - Will it take long from the first consultation with the doctor to the time that my Invisalign aligner is ready?